clue-developers/CLUE/README.md

 **In general,** constrained lumping is an exact model reduction by linear transformation that preserves a prescribed set of linear combinations of the unknown functions.
 For precise definition and more details, we refer to Section 2 of the paper.

-## What does CLODE do and how to use it?
+## What does CLUE do and how to use it?

 For an interactive version of this minitutorial, see this jupyter notebook.